 Having examined prices, we now turn to firm profits and consumer welfare.
 The profits earned in each of the subgame exercises are shown in Table 6.
 Each entry reports annualized profits for Lowe's and Home Depot, respectively.
 Profits are only for the 128 stores in the Intermountain West, which comprise 3% of the chains' total networks.
 The payoff matrix reveals that market-level pricing is the dominant strategy for both chains in the first-stage game, which we discuss further in the next subsection.
 Finer pricing increases a chain's own profit as it takes greater advantage of its monopoly stores.
 At the same time, finer pricing decreases its competitor's profit as it brings lower equilibrium prices to competitive markets.
 If Lowe's continues in its current zones but adjusts prices, Home Depot's profits increase with finer pricing, from \$4.369 million/year in (zone, uniform) to \$4.458 million/year in (zone, zone) to \$4.724 million/year in (zone, market).
 As Home Depot uses finer pricing, Lowe's profits decrease from \$2.310 million/year in (zone, uniform) to \$2.225 million/year in (zone, zone) to \$2.014 million/year in (zone, market).
-Lowe's gains and Home Depot loses as Lowe's moves from uniform to zone to market-level pricing, but the gains from finer pricing are larger for Home Depot because it has more stores in monopoly markets.20

-A move from the current (zone, zone) structure to a (market, market) regime would increase industry profits, but it would decrease Lowe's profits.
-Lowe's earns \$2.095/million in the (market, market) equilibrium, which is \$0.130/million less than in the (zone, zone) equilibrium.
-Lowe's losses are smaller than Home Depot's gains of \$0.170/million, as its profits increase from \$4.458 million in (zone, zone) to \$4.628 million in (market, market).
-The asymmetry in profit changes is driven by the difference in the number of monopoly stores across firms.
+Lowe's gains and Home Depot loses as Lowe's moves from uniform to zone to market-level pricing, but the gains from finer pricing are larger for Home Depot because it has more stores in monopoly markets.23 million/year in the (market, market) equilibrium, which is \$0.130 million/year less than in the (zone, zone) equilibrium.
+Lowe's losses are smaller than Home Depot's gains of \$0.170 million/year, as its profits increase from \$4.458 million/year in (zone, zone) to \$4.628 million/year in (market, market).